Frequently Asked Questions

 Q: Does our organisation have to be a RoSPA member to enter the RoSPA Awards?

-A: No - Entry is open to all and not restricted to RoSPA members.
-Nevertheless, the award entry fee discount and wide range of other benefits are good reasons to join.
+No - entry is open to all and not restricted to RoSPA members.
+However, RoSPA members receive discounts on the award entry fee, along with member-exclusive awards-related help and advice content.
+Membership also includes discounts on a wide range of training and other services provided by RoSPA.

 Q: For what period of performance are the awards made?

-A: The 2021 RoSPA Awards are made in recognition of organisations' health and safety management performance in the 2020 calendar year (1 January to 31 December).
+The 2023 RoSPA Awards are made in recognition of organisations' health and safety management performance in the 2022 calendar year (January 1 to December 31).

 Q: Our organisation is a new venture and we do not yet have a full year's RIDDOR data.
 Can we still enter?